 - If the parents are married, a marriage certificate or marriage contract in original document and an officially certified translation.

-If one of these documents cannot be submitted, the civil registry office may accept a declaration “in lieu of an oath”, but no general rules exist for this procedure, so acceptance of such a declaration is dependent on the individual circumstances and on the practice of the local civil registry office.
+If one of these documents cannot be submitted, the civil registry office may accept a declaration ‘in lieu of an oath’, but no general rules exist for this procedure, so acceptance of such a declaration is dependent upon the individual circumstances and the practice of the local civil registry office.
 An overview of the procedure in English has been published by the German Institute for Human Rights.

-- Most civil registry offices issue a confirmation that birth has been registered (“extract from the Birth Registry” / Auszug aus dem Geburtenregister) which is an official document that has the same legal effect as a birth certificate.
+- Most civil registry offices issue a confirmation that birth has been registered (‘extract from the Birth Registry’ / Auszug aus dem Geburtenregister) which is an official document that has the same legal effect as a birth certificate.
 In practice however, some local authorities are not aware that the extract has the same legal effect which in effect lead to difficulties in access to health care and other social benefits.

-Refusal by German authorities to issue birth certificates to new born children has frequently been criticised as a violation of the Convention on the Rights of the Child.
-In order to safeguard access to the health system and to social benefits for newborn children, the German Institute for Human Rights has repeatedly asked authorities to issue birth certificates or, alternatively, “extracts from the Birth Registry” as a “minimum obligation”.
+Refusal by the German authorities to issue birth certificates to newborn children has frequently been criticised as a violation of the Convention on the Rights of the Child.
+In order to safeguard access to the health system and to social benefits for newborn children, the German Institute for Human Rights has repeatedly asked authorities to issue birth certificates or, alternatively, ‘extracts from the Birth Registry’ as a ‘minimum obligation’.

 The birth certificate is formally required to claim a number of rights and services, including: